-We may also offer a referral for an assessment from Social Services Sensory Needs Team.
+We may also suggest you contact Social Services Sensory Needs Team.
 They are able to offer advice regarding additional equipment such as special doorbells.

-If you are working and experience difficulties with your hearing you may wish to contact Access to Work: https://www.gov.uk/access-to-work.
+If you work and are experiencinh difficulties with your hearing, you may wish to contact Access to Work: www.gov.uk/access-to-work.
 They may organise an assessment regarding your needs.

-If you have a severe to profound hearing loss and are not benefiting from hearing aids we may discuss referral for a cochlear implant assessment at a specialist centre.
+If you have a severe to profound hearing loss and are not benefiting from hearing aids, we may discuss referral for a cochlear implant assessment at a specialist centre.

 You are very welcome to bring someone to your appointment with you should you wish.
-We are happy to arrange an interpreter should you require one.
-We are also able to have written information translated should you require it.
+Please be sure to tell us if you have any additional needs.
+We are happy to arrange an interpreter if you require one.
+We are also able to have written information translated if you require it.